dsccommunity/dsccommunity.org/content/guidelines/getting-started-with-github.md

 <img src="../../images/getting_started_with_github/github_fork_button.png" alt="GitHub Fork Button" style="width:275px;" />

-### Adding the fork as a remote on the local machine
+### Adding the fork as a remote in the local repository

 To be able to send changes (commit in a working branch) to a fork of an upstream repository you need to add a [remote](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)